-Monmouth College will continue to respond to the COVID-19 pandemic in a manner that promotes the safety of employees, students, and campus visitors, and upholds the College’s mission and values.
-The College’s policies and plans will also be aligned with guidance from government agencies, public health officials, and the Centers for Disease Control and Prevention.
+Monmouth College continues to respond to the COVID-19 pandemic in a manner that promotes the safety of employees, students, and campus visitors, and upholds the College’s mission and values.
+The College’s policies and plans are formed with guidance from government agencies, public health officials, and the Centers for Disease Control and Prevention.
 Our response is in compliance with Governor Pritzker’s executive orders.
 They will be reviewed and appropriately updated as the situation evolves and more information becomes available.

 Most Recent Campus Update

 (The following message was sent Aug.
 8 by President Clarence Wyatt to the Monmouth College community.)

 Dear Fellow Scots:

 As we prepare to begin what promises to be a great 2022-23 school year, let me share some information about the campus approaches regarding COVID.

 Because the State of Illinois no longer has a masking mandate and the Governor’s executive order requiring vaccination or mitigation testing of students and education employees has expired, we are now at a point where our campus community will be guided by education, encouragement, common sense, and common courtesy.